WebOrigami/docs/src/content/pattern/functionTree.md

 {{ pattern.ori/flat/fn.js }}
 ```

-Because the AsyncDictionary interface supports asynchronous functions by default, we could just as easily have the core `fn` function here be an `async` function that, for example, retrieved a resource from a server.
+Because the AsyncTree interface supports asynchronous functions by default, we could just as easily have the core `fn` function here be an `async` function that, for example, retrieved a resource from a server.

 The earlier object-based and files-based async trees are "real" in that the data is stored persistently in the real world.
 But the function-based tree above is virtual from the start — the complete data is not stored persistently, and is only available when code is running.

-As noted in the original definition of the AsyncDictionary interface, an async tree's `keys` method is _not_ required to return all of the keys the tree can handle.
+As noted in the original definition of the AsyncTree interface, an async tree's `keys` method is _not_ required to return all of the keys the tree can handle.
 The `keys` for the function tree above returns three representative keys, but the `get` method will actually accept any key ending in `.md`.

 ## Verify the function tree